TingWeee/scMultiomics_DeepLearning/README.md

 | **...**            | -1.2  | 1     | -1.2 | 1    |

 ### Generating Metadata
 In the event that metadata aka cell identity of immune cells are not given, we highly recommend generating one using `Seurat` as per in this [vignette](https://satijalab.org/seurat/articles/multimodal_reference_mapping.html).
-However, it is fine if you choose not to use one.
+However, it is fine if you choose not to use one, we would show an implementation on this case separately.

 1. Transform the `SeuratObject` created earlier with `SCTransform()`
 2. `FindTransferAnchors` on this `SeuratObject` and the reference data `pbmc_multimodal.h5seurat` from `Seurat`